An automatic benefit for eligible CAAT Pension Plan members

 Service purchases and transfers into the CAAT Pension Plan are capped at the maximum registered pension plan benefit allowable under the ITA.
 Purchases and transfers into the CAAT RCA would be transactions separate from those under the CAAT Pension Plan and are costed on a different basis than the CAAT Pension Plan.

-For more details on the requirements for service purchases in respect of the CAAT RCA, refer to the CAAT RCA pamphlet.
+For more details on the requirements for service purchases in respect of the CAAT RCA, refer to the CAAT RCA pamphlet (PDF).

 The CAAT RCA pension is based on the member’s highest average pensionable earnings and pensionable service in the DBprime design of the CAAT Pension Plan with a CAAT RCA participating employer, plus any separate purchases of prior service or transfers made into the CAAT RCA.

-If the calculated pension exceeds the ITA maximum pension limit in the year of retirement or termination of membership, any pension earned in excess of the ITA limit will be paid from the CAAT RCA.
-In 2020, the maximum pension payable from a registered plan is $3,092.22 per year of service (different limits exist for purchases of service accrued prior to 1992).
+If the calculated pension exceeds the ITA maximum pension limit in the year you start collecting your benefit, any pension earned in excess of the ITA limit will be paid from the CAAT RCA.
+In 2021, the maximum pension payable from a registered plan is $3,245.56 per year of service (different limits exist for purchases of service accrued prior to 1992).

 A detailed legal description of the provisions of the CAAT RCA can be found in the CAAT RCA Plan Text, which is available from the CAAT Pension Plan for contributors to the CAAT RCA.
 Should the information in this website or any other source differ from the CAAT RCA Plan Text, the CAAT RCA Plan Text will govern.